imnexerio/portfolio/README.md

 2. Go to your repository's Settings > Secrets and variables > Actions
 3. Add a new repository secret named `PAT_GITHUB` with your GitHub token
 4. Add another secret named `FORMSPREE_ID` with your Formspree form ID (see Contact Form setup below)
+5. Add a secret named `GOOGLE_VERIFICATION_CONTENT` with your Google site verification code (without the .html extension)
-5. Go to Settings > Pages and set the source to "GitHub Actions"
+6. Go to Settings > Pages and set the source to "GitHub Actions"
-6. Any push to the main branch will automatically deploy your portfolio
+7. Any push to the main branch will automatically deploy your portfolio

 The deployment workflow will:
 - Build and deploy your site to GitHub Pages
 - Make your PAT_GITHUB and FORMSPREE_ID tokens available during the build process
+- Create your Google site verification file for Search Console verification
 - Keep your tokens secure by using GitHub's secret management

 ## 📞 Contact Form Setup